rajjaiswal159/col-car-price-prediction/README.md

 📂 Project Structure
 ● jupyter_file.ipynb: Main Jupyter Notebook containing all the code and analysis.

-● models/: Directory to store saved models (if applicable).

 ● README.md: Project documentation.

 📊 Features Used